GreyRook/code-with-style/example/integration-tests/README.md

 A test consists of fields containing a function with the browser API as a parameter (ref. e.g. `tests/app.ts`).

-Make yourself confortable with CSS selectors and XPATH notation for selectation of HTML-Node.
-You will need it for query elements you interact or check for a state change.
+Make yourself comfortable with CSS selectors and XPATH notation for selecting DOM elements.
+You will need it for query elements you interact with or that you check for a state change.

 For writing basic nightwatchjs.org tests ref. to the https://nightwatchjs.org/guide.